 How Long is Detox?

 The duration a patient stays in detox varies according to the degree of addiction and the substance of abuse.
 Certain substances, including benzodiazepines (prescription anti-anxiety drugs) and alcohol, can lead to severe withdrawal symptoms such as seizures.
-By going to a medical detox facility you can avoid these painful symptoms, and also help to prevent fatal overdose.
+By going to a medical treatment facility you can avoid these painful symptoms, and also help to prevent fatal overdose.

-Detox and Addiction
+Detoxification and Addiction

 Although medical detox does not specifically treat addiction, it does help you cleanse your body and get ready for a treatment program.
-Because medical detox can relieve acute symptoms associated with withdrawal, it makes it easier to get through the initial sobriety period, until it is easier to avoid giving in to cravings.
+Because detoxification can relieve acute symptoms associated with withdrawal, it makes it easier to get through the initial sobriety period, until it is easier to avoid giving in to cravings.

-Detox at Home Versus Medical Detox
+Detox at Home Versus Medically Supervised Detox

 Obtaining detox assistance from a professional care facility makes the process a lot more comfortable, but also a lot safer.
 It also makes it possible to initiate the next level in Continuum of Care smoothly.
 The care you receive during medical detox is 24 hours per day, and some of the highest levels of treatment you can find.
 Your medications will be administered by qualified medical professionals, and every need you have will be met.
 You should feel safe and comfortable during the entire process.